Bernard Ebbers: Career

 Ebbers began his business career operating a chain of motels in Mississippi.

-In 1983, in a coffee shop in Hattiesburg, Mississippi, he and 3 other investors formed Long Distance Discount Services, Inc. and in 1985, he was named chief executive officer.
+In 1983, following a meeting at a coffee shop in Hattiesburg, Mississippi, Murray Waldron wrote a business plan for selling low-cost, long-distance phone service on a napkin.
+Ebbers and a group of investors raised $650,000 to form Long Distance Discount Services, Inc. In 1985, he was named chief executive officer.
 The company acquired over 60 telecommunications firms and in 1995, it changed its name to WorldCom.

-In 1996, WorldCom acquired MFS Communications (originally Metropolitan Fiber Systems) and in September 1998, it acquired MCI Communications.
+In 1996, WorldCom acquired MFS Communications (originally Metropolitan Fiber Systems) and in July 1998, it acquired MCI Communications.
 In July 2000, it abandoned its planned $115 billion acquisition of Sprint Corporation after U.S. and European Union antitrust regulators raised objections.

 Between September 2000 and April 2002, the board of directors of Worldcom authorized several loans and loan guarantees to Ebbers so that he would not have to sell his Worldcom shares to meet margin calls as the share price plummeted during the bursting of the dot-com bubble.
 By April 2002, Ebbers had lost substantial support on the board due to these loans.
 Additionally, a number of directors believed Ebbers had not charted a way forward after the Sprint merger collapsed.
 On April 26, Worldcom's board voted unanimously to demand that Ebbers resign, which he formally did on April 30, 2002.
 As part of his departure, his loans were consolidated into a single $408.2 million promissory note.
 In 2003, Ebbers defaulted on the note and Worldcom foreclosed on many of his assets.